data-science-sequencing/data-science-sequencing.github.io/Win2018/lectures/lecture15.md

 #### <a id='classical'></a> Classical statistics approach and the _p_-value

 Assuming we have more than one replicate in each condition, we can draw error bars for each transcript.
 Using the estimated mean and standard deviation, we would like to test if the two populations are different.
-This problem was originally solved by [Ronald Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher), who introduced the idea of a [_p_-value](https://en.wikipedia.org/wiki/P-value):
+This problem was originally solved by [RA Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher), who introduced the idea of a [_p_-value](https://en.wikipedia.org/wiki/P-value):

 [IMAGE: muA & sigmaA, muB & sigmaB -> [testing] -> p-value]